Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a condensed summary of the material that was covered in the charts and tables above.
+The following is a quick review of the data covered in the charts and tables above.

-- Consumers who purchase higher levels of liability will pay approximately $500 each year to increase from a minimum limit to 250/500 limits
+- Consumers who purchase higher liability limits will pay about $500 per year to raise from 30/60 bodily injury limits to the 250/500 level

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.